Skip to content

 Your AI can read your code.

-Now it can see your game.
+Now it can see — and act in — your game.

 The Problem